Replit vs Bolt: The complete comparison guide

 Winner: Replit

-Replit provides real-time multiplayer coding within the same cloud workspace.
+Replit provides collaborative coding within the same cloud workspace.
+Its collaboration features include:

 • Simultaneous editing with live cursors